jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 This driver was paid for 25 hours even though this time is only 24 hours.
 Gort is in a frenzy.
 Both Denver and Phoenix are in Mountain Time Zone, what happened?

-Phoenix (and most of Arizona) do not observe Daylight Savings Time and did not roll back their clocks.
+Phoenix (and most of Arizona) does not observe Daylight Savings Time and did not roll back their clocks.

 ## Why this is hard